 That’s why I consider it one of “America’s Top 10 Best Backpacking Trips.”

-And see a menu of all of my stories about national park adventures at The Big Outside.
+See a menu of all stories about national park adventures at The Big Outside.